 The free-living hermaphroditic nematode Caenorhabditis elegans reproduces primarily by self-fertilization, but infrequent out-crossing events occur at a rate of approximately 1%.[40]

-The mangrove killifish (Kryptolebias marmoratus) is a species of fish that lives along the east coast of North, Central and South America.
-These fish are simultaneous hermaphrodites.
-K. marmoratus produces eggs and sperm by meiosis and routinely reproduces by self-fertilization.
-Each individual hermaphrodite normally fertilizes itself when an egg and sperm produced by an internal organ unite inside the fish's body.[41]
-This species is also regarded as the only known vertebrate species that can reproduce by self fertilization.[42]
+The mangrove killifish (Kryptolebias marmoratus) are simultaneous hermaphrodites, producing both eggs and sperm and routinely reproducing by self-fertilization.
+Each individual normally fertilizes itself when an egg and sperm produced by an internal organ unite inside the fish's body.[26]
+This species is also regarded as the only known vertebrate species that can reproduce by self fertilization.[27]

 When spotted hyenas were first scientifically observed by explorers, they were thought to be hermaphrodites.
 Early observations of spotted hyenas in the wild led researchers to believe that all spotted hyenas, male and female, were born with what appeared to be a penis.
 The apparent penis in female spotted hyenas is in fact an enlarged clitoris, which contains an external birth canal.[43][44]
 It can be difficult to determine the sex of wild spotted hyenas until sexual maturity, when they may become pregnant.
 When a female spotted hyena gives birth, they pass the cub through the cervix internally, but then pass it out through the elongated clitoris.[45]

-Hermaphrodite is used in botany to describe, for example, a flower that has both staminate (male, pollen-producing) and carpellate (female, ovule-producing) parts.[46]
+The term hermaphrodite is used in botany to describe, for example, a perfectflower that has both staminate (male, pollen-producing) and carpellate (female, ovule-producing) parts.
+The overwhelming majority of flowering plant species are hermaphroditic.[31]

 Monoecy